ethanwhite/moore-ddd/supplement.md

 	* A new generation of data-intensive scientists from those analyzing data they collected themselves to those integrated large diverse datasets to answers questions at scale

+work.

+ There are analogs from across
+the data science spectrum.
+    * integrate with dat streams
+	* blend using approximation based on available data + models to fill in gaps (e.g., species traits based on phylogeny, physiological rates based on body size)